Cockroach Pest Control in Metro Vancouver

 Interesting Facts about Cockroaches

 The insects have been on the earth surface for more than 400 million years.
 This means that they have proved themselves as good survivors.
 It has been found out that the cockroaches were alive during the age if dinosaurs.
 They are in fact considered as the first flying animals.
 Like termites, some of the species of roaches have the capability to digest wood and feed on them.
 Sailors on infested ships used to wear gloves while sleeping so as to keep the insects from nibbling their fingernails.
-The roaches have an intense liking for the glues, especially the ones on envelopes, glue bindings at the back of the books and on the back of postage stamps.
+Roaches have an intense liking for the glues, especially the ones on envelopes, glue bindings at the back of the books and on the back of postage stamps.
 They are even capable of living up to a month without their head.
-And above all, it has been said that crushed cockroaches applied on stinging wounds have proved to relieve pain.
+See some cockroach videos.

-If you need to get rid of cockroaches in downtown Vancouver, Surrey, White Rock, Delta, Langley, Richmond, and all metro Vancouver, whether residential, industrial or commercial, call Avon Pest Control exterminators to learn how we can help eliminate them.
+If you need to get rid of cockroaches in downtown Vancouver, Surrey, White Rock, Delta, Langley, Richmond, Tsawwassen, Pitt Meadows, Maple Ridge, and all metro Vancouver, whether residential, industrial or commercial, call Avon Pest Control cockroach exterminators to learn how we can help eliminate them.